Sunday, 12 April 2015

 Song to a Seagull (1968)

 Mitchell's debut album was recorded in 1967 and released in March 1968.
 Mostly disregarded by critics who tend to focus on her later albums, this album has been my way into Mitchell, and I feel is likely to remain (for a while at least) my favourite of her albums.
 Her voice is beautiful, soaring, flexible, now sweet, now strong.
 The sound is light, melodic, underscoring both her voice and her lyrics.
 The album gently pulls me in and seduces me, then impresses me with the creativity of the songs and the varied approaches she employs.
 This is a very strong album, and deserves more respect.
 You can hear its influence on later artists such as Kate Bush.
 As Mitchell progresses I find her getting closer in style to the rather sadly neglected Laura Nyro.
-It's worth comparing Mitchell's debut with Nyro's, More Than A New Discovery*, which had been released a year earlier. *This is the 1973 reissue, The First Songs, which had a different song order.
+It's worth comparing Mitchell's debut with Nyro's, More Than A New Discovery*, which had been released a year earlier. *This is the 1973 reissue, The First Songs, which has a different song order.
 Nyro had a more mature and well controlled voice from the start, and used a range of musical styles, folk, jazz, blues, soul, Brill Building, to construct her songs.
 And that seems to be what Mitchell wanted.
 But here on her debut, the freshness of her voice and the way she sweeps up and down idiosyncratically as Bush later did, is a huge part of the appeal, along with the sweet simplicity of the songs and the acoustic folk approach.

 JazzMusicNegative blogger